matthieugomez/regife/README.md

 ## Save factors
-Save the loadings and factors by specifying new variable names in the left hand side of `=` in the option `factors`
+Save the loadings and factors by specifying new variable names using `=`
 ```
 regife p30 intra_dummy, f(loading_state=state factor_year=year, 2)
 ```

 ## Absorb
-You can impose id or time fixed effect with the option `absorb`.
-For instance,
+Impose id or time fixed effect with the option `absorb`.
+The convergence is generally *much* faster when id or time fixed effects are specified.

 ```
 regife p30 intra_dummy,  a(state year)  f(state year, 2)
 ```
 estimates a model with state fe + year fe + factor model of 2 dimensions

-The convergence is generally much faster when id or time fixed effects are specified.

 ## Unbalanced Panel
-- The command handles unbalanced panels (ie missing observation for a given id x time) as described in the appendix of Bai 2009.
-- In this case,  *standard errors should be estimated by bootstrap*
+The command handles unbalanced panels (ie missing observation for a given id x time) as described in the appendix of Bai 2009.
+In this case,  *standard errors should be estimated by bootstrap*

 ## Weights
 Weights are supported but should be constant within id